CaptainDario/DaBlocksWorld/README.md

 In the classic blocks world planning problem a (random) start configuration should be transformed to a (random) goal configuration.
 In DaBlocksWorld however the goal configuration is not random.
-The blocks allways need to be stacked with increasing numbers sorted by color.
+The blocks allways need to be stacked with increasing numbers sorted by color. <\br>
 ![Start to finish](https://www.visittranas.com/wp-content/uploads/2018/03/placeholder.jpg)
-However the placement of the stacks does not matter.
+However the placement of the stacks does not matter. <\br>
 ![Amibigous goal configs](https://www.visittranas.com/wp-content/uploads/2018/03/placeholder.jpg)

 ## Screenshots